 Q: I have received an interview offer based on my eligibility and exam scores.
 Are there other preferential selection criteria that the program directors consider in my ranking?

-All IMGs will be required to sign an IMG Training Agreement with the Ontario Ministry of Health and Long-Term Care that requires IMG’s to return service for a period of five years upon completion of their training in their area of specialty (including Family Medicine).
-This ROS commitment can be fulfilled anywhere in Ontario with the exception of the following communities: The City of Ottawa, The Greater Toronto Area including the City of Toronto, Mississauga, Brampton, Vaughan, Markham and Pickering.
+All IMGs will be required to sign an IMG Training Agreement with the Ontario Ministry of Health and Long-Term Care that requires IMG’s to return service for a period of five years upon completion of their training in their area of specialty.
+This ROS commitment can be fulfilled anywhere in Ontario with the exception of the City of Ottawa and the Greater Toronto Area, which includes the City of Toronto, Mississauga, Brampton, Vaughan, Markham and Pickering.

 The ROS commitment to Ontario must commence within the timeframe set out in the individual’s IMG Training Agreement with Ontario Ministry of Health and Long-Term Care.
 The location where the IMG returns service must be approved by the ministry as per the terms of their IMG Training Agreement.